ascholerChemeketa/cs160Reader/_sources/CSPDecisionsSimulations/turtleRandom.rst

 that location, but I don't want it to start right at the edge of the screen.
 So I want the starting x location to be between -190 and 0 and the starting y to be between 0 and 190.
-So this version of the program uses ``goto(x, y)`` and random numbers to pick a random starting location before drawing each square.
-We use a loop to draw 5 squares.
+So this version of the program uses ``goto(x, y)`` and random numbers to pick a random starting location before drawing the square.

 .. activecode:: cspdecisionssimulations_turtlerandom2
     :nocodelens: